Risk Management Policy

 Office of the President.
-Responsibility has been delegated to the Office of the Assistant Vice President, Auxiliary & Business Services and Risk Management, (909) 537-3939.
+Responsibility has been delegated to the Department of Risk Management.
+(909) 537-3939.

 The campus Risk Manager, as designated by the campus president, will assist campus administrators in maintaining risk management policies and practices.
 The Risk Manager shall consult with University Counsel, the CSU Office of Risk Management, the California State University Risk Management Authority (CSURMA), and the State Office of Insurance and Risk Management (ORIM) to carry out this policy.